Birdy (film): Critical response

 Birdy received mostly positive reviews from mainstream film critics.
-The review aggregation website Rotten Tomatoes sampled 30 reviews, and gave the film a score of 80%, with an average score of 7.3 out of 10.
+The review aggregation website Rotten Tomatoes sampled 44 reviews, and gave the film a score of 84%, with an average score of 7.3 out of 10.
+The consensus summarizes: "Aided by strong work from Matthew Modine and Nicolas Cage, Birdy finds director Alan Parker turning a supposedly unfilmable novel into a soaring -- and emotionally searing -- success."
 Roger Ebert, in his review for the Chicago Sun-Times, awarded the film four stars out of four, writing, "Birdy ... tells a story so unlikely ... and yet a story so interesting it is impossible to put this movie out of my mind."
 Janet Maslin of The New York Times wrote, "Mr. Parker has for the most part directed the film deftly and unobtrusively.
 Every so often, though, he introduces the kind of overstatement Birdy didn't need ...
 Fortunately, the heavy-handedness is in limited supply.
 Most of Birdy is enchanting."
 Film critic Emanuel Levy called it "a powerfully dramatic chronicle of postwar trauma."

 Gene Siskel of the Chicago Tribune, felt that the film was "far better as an antiwar film than as a poetic tribute to flight".
 Pauline Kael of The New Yorker praised Modine and Cage's performance, but described that the film as being "morose and unrelieved".
 Variety wrote, "Belying the lightheartedness of its title, Birdy is a heavy adult drama about best friends and the after-effects of war, but it takes too long to live up to its ambitious premise."
 Jack Zink of the Sun-Sentinel wrote that the film "takes a while to hook you into its story.
 This is one occasion we can afford the wait; Parker keeps us awake by repeatedly slapping us across the face visually."